 CIBC was the first bank in Canada to partner with Specialisterne.
 Shawn was hired as an information security coordinator through one of CIBC’s first cohorts with Specialisterne.
 Today, he's an information security consultant, and leads a team of five to help improve the bank’s online network.
 Shawn says he enjoys digging through data to find the cause of system issues.

 While Shawn still struggles with sharing ideas in meetings, he’s become more confident and finds that his manager and co-workers have been very accommodating.
 “My team knew early on that I have autism and they've been very supportive.
 I had a job coach for the first few months while I grew into the role, as well as a mentor who was really an advocate for me.”
 Shawn also joined WorkAbility, CIBC’s People Network for persons with disabilities.
 Through WorkAbility, Shawn can stay connected, help others and advocate for a more inclusive work environment.

 Shawn believes there's a lot more understanding about autism today than when he was growing up.
 He hopes that companies recognize the unique abilities people with autism can offer.
 “I have really strong focus and attention to detail, which helps me a lot in my role.
 Organizations like Specialisterne give opportunities to people who could be a strong fit for a role but may not get a chance through a traditional interview process.”

 Shawn's advice to other people on the autism spectrum seeking employment is this: “Never give up.
 Keep on trying, as your persistence will pay off.”

 CIBC set a goal to hire 500 new team members with disabilities in 2018.
-We exceeded our goal, welcoming over 550 new team members to our bank, and we remain committed to hiring persons with disabilities.
+We exceeded our goal, welcoming over 550 new team members to our bank, and we remain committed to hiring 8 to 9% persons with disabilities annually.

 Please note: Multilanguage sites do not provide full access to all content on CIBC.com.
 The full CIBC website is available in English and French.